D400 road

 D400 is a state road connecting D66 and D21 state roads to Pula city centre and Pula ferry port.
 The road is only 1.6 km long.
-Urban planning documents of the city of Pula, indicate that the road may be expanded from its current two traffic lanes to four.
+Urban planning documents of the city of Pula indicate that the two-lane road may be expanded to four traffic lanes.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.
+Like all other state roads in Croatia, the D400 is managed and maintained by Hrvatske ceste, a state-owned company.

-No car ferries operate from Pula ferry port.

 Traffic volume

 There are no official published data on volume of traffic carried by the D400 road, however, the volume may be inferred from traffic volumes on the southernmost traffic counting sites of the state roads terminating at the D400 route, namely D21 and D66.
 Additionally the road carries an unspecified volume of urban traffic of the city of Pula, therefore it may be safely concluded that average annual daily traffic (AADT) and average summer daily traffic (ASDT) of the D400 road exceed 15,000 and 20,000 vehicles per day respectively.